 Ready for real rates?

-How much does car insurance cost by company?
+How much is car insurance by company?

-On average, car insurance from some of the top insurance carriers in the nation can range from around $1,300 to $2,600 per year for full coverage, the cheapest being from Geico and Erie.
-But because each auto insurance company has its own proprietary underwriting system, the cost of car insurance for each individual will vary from carrier to carrier.
+On average, car insurance from some of the top insurance carriers in the nation ranges from around $1,500 to $2,900 per year for full coverage, with some of the cheapest rates coming from Auto-Owners, Erie and Geico.
+But because car insurance companies have their own proprietary underwriting systems, the cost of car insurance for each individual will vary from carrier to carrier.
+This can make choosing an insurer a difficult decision.

 For drivers looking for the best car insurance company, keep in mind that the coverage you choose plays a role, too.
-The average cost of full coverage car insurance is about 224 percent more than minimum coverage.

-The table below showcases the average annual and monthly full coverage premiums for some of the largest car insurance companies in the nation by market share.
+The average cost of full coverage car insurance is about 260 percent more than minimum coverage.
+The table below showcases the average annual and monthly full and minimum coverage premiums from some of the largest car insurance companies in the nation by market share.

 |